 Under the North Carolina lemon law if your car meets the requirements of the lemon law you may be entitled to a replacement car or a refund of the purchase price including finance charges.
 Our North Carolina lemon law attorney can evaluate your repair records and help to determine whether your car meets the North Carolina lemon law.

 The North Carolina lemon law does not specifically apply to used cars.
-That is, there is not a used car North Carolina lemon law as there exists in other states.
-However, your car may still qualify for lemon law type relief under the federal lemon law known as the Magnuson-Moss Warranty Act.
+While there is not a North Carolina lemon law for used cars as in other states, your car may still qualify relief under the federal lemon law known as the Magnuson-Moss Warranty Act.
 Our North Carolina lemon law attorney will be able to let you know whether you are entitled to this kind of lemon law help.
-Basically, as long as your car has been subject to repeated repairs and the repairs began during the manufacturer’s warranty period you may be entitled to assistance.
+As long as your car has been subject to repeated repairs and the repairs began during the manufacturer’s warranty period you may be entitled to assistance.

 Please contact our lemon law attorney to discuss the specifics of your case.
 Each car’s repair history is unique and requires a separate evaluation.
-Our North Carolina lemon law lawyer provides this service free of charge.
-If we can present a claim to the manufacturer under the North Carolina lemon law or the federal lemon law described above we will obtain our attorney fees from the manufacturer.
-There is therefore never any charge to you for any of our services.
+Our North Carolina lemon law attorney provides this service free of charge.
+If we can present a claim to the manufacturer under the North Carolina lemon law or the federal lemon law described above, our attorney fees are paid directly from the manufacturer.
+There is never any charge to you for any of our services.